 - Attempted by Peggy in King of the Hill after she and several friends had been conned by a diploma mill.
 She failed at hustling, but succeeded in the Kansas City Shuffle.

-- In one episode of The Simpsons, Homer is hustled at checkers by a chicken.
+- Homer is hustled at checkers by a chicken in one episode.
 The bird was apparently clever enough to lose the first few games to build up Homer's confidence.

 - Homer once bulked up one of his arms and goaded his mark into an arm wrestle while keeping only his weaker arm visible.